 The drawing gives a feeling of reminiscence for an Eldorado of ancient time.
 The album title Zuma makes also this more believing as if it can be accredited to Montezuma that are mentioned in “Cortez the Killer”.
 Montezuma was a ruler of the Aztecs in the 1500 century.

-The lyrics in "Stupid Girl" may have something to do with Carrie Snodgress: Neil's and Carrie's relationship had recently crashed and plenty of bitterness could be found in the backwater.
+The lyrics in "Stupid Girl" might have something to do with Carrie Snodgress: Neil's and Carrie's relationship had recently crashed and plenty of bitterness could be found in the backwater.

 The album has some great rock songs like “Don’t Cry No Tears” and “Barstool Blues” in which the electric guitar is dominating the sound.
 Another impressing tune is "Cortez the Killer".